farskid/triangle-type/README.md

 * a + c > b
 * b + c > a

-> We won't need to check for all of the 3 comparison.
-Instead, if the maximum value of sides lengths is les than the sum of all the other two, all comparions is true implicitly.
+> We won't need to check for all of the 3 comparisons.
+Instead, if the maximum value of sides lengths is less than the sum of all the other two, all comparisons are true implicitly.
 Simple Math, Lol.

 So basically, I'm checking `longest_side < sum_of_all_sides_except_longest_side`.